foundersandcoders/old-coursebook/patterns/week1/git-stash.md

 Let's have a look at how it works.

-This is the process of cleaning your directory through the command line.
+This is the process of cleaning your directory through the command line:

 > git status
   On branch master